Ola Rotimi: Later years

 Upon returning to Nigeria in the 1960s, Rotimi taught at the University of Ife (now Obafemi Awolowo University), where he founded the Ori Olokun Acting Company, and Port Harcourt.
 Owing, in part, to political conditions in Nigeria, Rotimi spent much of the 1990s living in the Caribbean and the United States, where he taught at Macalester College in St. Paul, Minnesota.
 In 2000 he returned to Ile-Ife where he lectured in Obafemi Awolowo University till his demise.
 Hazel (his wife) died in May 2000, only a couple of months before Rotimi's death.

 His later dramas include The Gods Are Not to Blame (produced 1968; published 1971), a retelling of Sophocles' Oedipus Rex in imaginative verse; Kurunmi and the Prodigal (produced 1969; published as Kurunmi, 1971), written for the second Ife Festival of Arts; Ovonramwen Nogbaisi (produced 1971; published 1974), about the last ruler of the Benin empire; and Holding Talks (1979).

 Later plays, such as If: A Tragedy of the Ruled (1983) and Hopes of the Living Dead (1988), premiered at the University of Port Harcourt and was a common play in Obafemi Awolowo University Drama Department.
 The radio play Everyone His/Her Own Problem, was broadcast in 1987.
 His book African Dramatic Literature: To Be or to Become? was published in 1991.

-Rotimi, a patriot who shunned the attraction of the West and Europe and returned home to contribute his own quota to nation building, was a rare breed.
-Diminutive in size but a giant in drama in Africa, he was one of the best things that could have happened to the literary community.
+Rotimi, a patriot who shunned the attraction of the West and Europe and returned home to contribute his own quota to nation building.

 His dream of directing a play of 5000 cast members materialised at the Amphi Africa Theater when he was being put to rest as the crowd was drawn to a manuscript of the day's program outline.
 People made dramatic entry and exit to the stage around his casket with the man turning his casket.

 Rotimi spent the second half of his last creative decade reworking two of his plays – Man Talk, Woman Talk and also Tororo, Tororo, Roro – and the result, unpublished at the time of his death in 2000, have now been published under the title The Epilogue. were probably meant as an epilogue to both Rotimi's theatrical and comic careers, which span the entire spectrum of his career.